Skip to main content

 Clinical Evidence

-Controlled animal studyRats with wound chambers
+Controlled animal study (rat wound chambers)Rats with implanted wound chambers

-Maquart FX, Bellon G, Chaqour B, et al.J Clin Invest, 92(5):2368-76 (1993) · PubMed
+Maquart FX, Bellon G, Chaqour B, Wegrowski J, Patt LM, et al. · J Clin Invest, 92(5):2368-76 (1993) · PubMed

-In vitro studyFibroblasts from cancer patients post-radiation
+In vitro (patient-derived cells)Fibroblasts from head and neck cancer patients after radiation

-Pollard JD, Quan S, Kang T, Koch RJArch Facial Plast Surg, 7(1):27-31 (2005) · PubMed
+Pollard JD, Quan S, Kang T, Koch RJ · Arch Facial Plast Surg, 7(1):27-31 (2005) · PubMed

-Acute Lung Injury Protection
+Protection in LPS-Induced Acute Lung Injury

-Controlled animal studyMice with LPS-induced lung injury
+Controlled animal study (mice)Mice with lipopolysaccharide-induced lung injury

-Park JR, Lee H, Kim SI, Yang SROncotarget, 7(36):58405-58417 (2016) · PubMed
+Park JR, Lee H, Kim SI, Yang SR · Oncotarget, 7(36):58405-58417 (2016) · PubMed

 Dosing & Administration